ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 Another minor con is that protocols, if overused, could make it less obvious which classes implement which interface; with nominal typing you can always search for subclasses of an ABC.
 A mix is often best: use protocols for the broad "this is what we expect" contracts, especially for external boundaries and flexible APIs, and use concrete classes or ABCs internally when you want more structure or reuse.

-**Best practices:** It's not an either/or choice--you can use both in the same codebase.
+**Practices:** It's not an either/or choice--you can use both in the same codebase.
 For example, you might define an ABC with some default methods for a complex interface but also define a protocol for a subset of that interface for use in a more generic function.
 Choose structural typing when you want minimal coupling and maximum flexibility, especially at boundaries of your system or for "pluggable" functionality.
 Choose nominal typing when you want an explicit, enforced contract and possibly to leverage inheritance of code.